Best Digital Detox Tools – Top 7 Picks to Reclaim Your Focus

 Requires you to supply a separate wireless charging pad to use that feature

-It offers 25% faster page turns than older models, keeping you immersed.
-You get a massive digital library offline, but the auto-adjusting light sometimes hunts awkwardly for the right brightness when your reading lamp casts shadows.
+This e-reader features a 7-inch glare-free display, wireless charging, and 32GB of storage, completely removing the temptation of browser tabs.
+It offers 25% faster page turns than older models.
+You get a massive offline digital library, though the auto-adjusting light sometimes hunts awkwardly for the right brightness when reading lamps cast shadows.

 Verdict